Submit support requests and browse self-service resources.

 Scaling your containers based on customer experience metrics would surely help your business go the extra mile and delight your customers!

-See how easy it is to create and scale your API portfolio with Akana - sign up for your free 30-day trial.
+See how easy it is to create and scale your API portfolio with Akana - sign up to find out if you qualify for a free 6-month trial.

 Explore additional resources: